Related Articles & Links

 Memorandum of Understanding Between Hebrew University’s Yissum Research Development Company and the University of Manitoba

-The Asper School of Business at the University of Manitoba is working with the Yissum Research Development Company, the Hebrew University’s technology transfer company, to identify technologies produced by U of M that are suitable for commercialization.
+The Asper School of Business at the University of Manitoba worked with the Yissum Research Development Company, the Hebrew University’s technology transfer company, to identify technologies produced by U of M that are suitable for commercialization.

-The long-term goal is to develop teams consisting of students from both institutions to work on the development and presentation of the proposed ventures.
-The Manitoba students will gain real world experience, by entering various competitions hosted by major universities around North America as part of Venture Labs Investment Competition series.
+The long-term goal was to develop teams consisting of students from both institutions to work on the development and presentation of the proposed ventures.
+The Manitoba students gained real world experience, by entering various competitions hosted by major universities around North America as part of Venture Labs Investment Competition series.

-This Canada-Israel partnership will in essence develop the next generation of managers for Manitoba’s technology based companies.
+This Canada-Israel partnership in essence developed the next generation of managers for Manitoba’s technology based companies.

-The Province of Manitoba has committed three years of funding to the program and they are to be joined by the Canadian Friends of Hebrew University.
+The Province of Manitoba committed three years of funding to the program and they were joined by the Canadian Friends of Hebrew University.